 Annual Work Plan

-The Alliance prepares an annual QI Work Plan that describes the quality management goals and objectives, planned projects, and activities for the year, including continued follow-up on previously identified quality issues, and a mechanism for adding new activities to the plan as the need is identified.
+The Alliance prepares an annual QIHE Work Plan that describes the quality management goals and objectives, planned projects, and activities for the year, including continued follow-up on previously identified quality issues, and a mechanism for adding new activities to the plan as the need is identified.
 The work plan delineates the responsible party and the time frame in which planned activities will be implemented.

 The work plan addresses the following:

-• Evaluation of the QI program
+• Evaluation of the QIHE program

 • Monitoring previously identified issues